blazejsewera/blog/src/pages/second-brain.md

 ### Go to definition or references

+There are many tools that can help us navigate through our notes in a similar way that an IDE enables us to quickly navigate our code.
 When using [Foam][foam], <!-- TODO: Explain this set of applications. -->
 we can use WikiLinks to link our notes.
-It's a common linking implementation, which can be also found in different other note-taking applications, like [Obsidian][obsidian], [Roam Research][roam-research], [Logseq][logseq], or [MediaWiki][mediawiki] from which this linking style originated.
+It's a common linking implementation, which can also be found in other note-taking applications, like [Obsidian][obsidian], [Roam Research][roam-research], [Logseq][logseq], or [MediaWiki][mediawiki] from which this linking style originated.
-Such links are simply file names of another notes without the `.md` extension, wrapped in double square brackets:
+Such links are usually file names of another notes without the `.md` extension, wrapped in double square brackets: